This blog may contain affiliate links. Read our disclosure policy for more info.

 They are also significantly cheaper than other booking companies.

 Plus, Daytours4u also offered the option to purchase the tour without the transfer meaning we saved money and just drove our own rental car out to the boat dock!
+For more info, read our blog about how to get to Perito Moreno Glacier from El Calafate.

 Is it worth it?
 (My overall honest opinion and review)